 If you are registered to vote, but have not registered your new address, you can still vote using your previous address, as this is where you are registered on the electoral roll.

-To check where the polling station for your old address is, use our use our postcode lookup to .
+To check where the polling station for your old address is, use our postcode lookup - Map showing electoral boundaries and polling stations.

 Other ways to vote

-If you are worried about visiting the polling station to cast your vote.
+If you are concerned about visiting the polling station to cast your vote, or you are unable to visit the polling station.
 Please be aware that you can arrange to have a postal vote.
 This means that the ballot paper(s) will be sent to your address for you to complete and post back to us.
 For more information go to Apply to vote by post.